Last Updated on May 1, 2023

-Therefore, to avoid low blood sugar, eat small balanced meals and snacks frequently and do not skip meals.
+Therefore, to avoid low blood sugar, eat small balanced diet meals and snacks frequently and do not skip meals.

 Feeling Tired or Exhausted After Eating Sugar During Pregnancy

 Similar to the tips for avoiding a headache after eating sugar, skipping meals and snacks can contribute to feeling tired after eating sugar, due to that pesky sugar crash.
-Pair your sugary food with fiber, protein, and fat to help prevent fatigue.
+Pair your sugary food cravings with fiber, protein, and fat to help prevent fatigue.

 Some examples of meals and snacks that will help keep your blood sugar stable inlude: